mldangelo/personal-site/app/data/about.md

 - In 2017, I visited: Canada, Japan, Denmark, Germany, Sweden, Estonia, Russia, the Netherlands, Belgium, the U.K., Spain, Iceland, France, Switzerland, Ethiopia, and Luxembourg.

+- In 2018, I visited: Canada, France, Italy, Israel, and the U.K.

-- In 2018, I plan to visit: Australia, Taiwan, Indonesia, Nepal, and Norway.
+- In 2019, I plan to visit: the U.K., France, Canada, Australia, Chile, Nepal, and Norway.

 - I am an Oregon Trail II enthusiast.